-B. Violations of Suspicious Activity Reporting Requirements

-The BSA and its implementing regulations require a card club to report a transaction that the card club "knows, suspects, or has reason to suspect" is suspicious, if the transaction is conducted or attempted by, at, or through the card club, and if the transaction involves or aggregates to at least \$5,000 in funds or other assets.22 A transaction is "suspicious" if the transaction: (a) involves funds derived from illegal activity; (b) is intended or conducted in order to hide or disguise funds or assets derived from illegal activity, or to disguise the ownership, nature, source, location, or control of funds or assets derived from illegal activity; (c) is designed, whether through structuring or other means, to evade any requirement in the BSA or its implementing regulations; (d) has no business or apparent lawful purpose or is not the sort in which the particular customer would normally be expected to engage, and the card club knows of no reasonable explanation for the transaction after examining the available facts, including the background and possible purpose of the transaction; or (e) involves use of the card club to facilitate criminal activity.23

-21 31 C.F.R. § 1021.210(b)(2)(ii).
+B. Violations of Suspicious Activity Reporting Requirements The BSA and its implementing regulations require a card club to report a transaction that the card club "knows, suspects, or has reason to suspect" is suspicious, if the transaction is conducted or attempted by, at, or through the card club, and if the transaction involves or aggregates to at least \$5,000 in funds or other assets.
+A transaction is "suspicious" if the transaction: (a) involves funds derived from illegal activity; (b) is intended or conducted in order to hide or disguise funds or assets derived from illegal activity, or to disguise the ownership, nature, source, location, or control of funds or assets derived from illegal activity; (c) is designed, whether through structuring or other means, to evade any requirement in the BSA or its implementing regulations; (d) has no business or apparent lawful purpose or is not the sort in which the particular customer would normally be expected to engage, and the card club knows of no reasonable explanation for the transaction after examining the available facts, including the background and possible purpose of the transaction; or (e) involves use of the card club to facilitate criminal activity.
+AJC failed to report suspicious transactions involving AJC chips used to facilitate loan-sharking.
+AJC senior-level employees and managers acknowledged the prevalence of loan-sharks; the former Pai Gow Manager claimed that he had reported "numerous occasions" of loan-sharking to local law enforcement and that AJC's practice was to kick suspected loan-sharks out of the card club and bar them from returning.23 Nevertheless, AJC failed to file SARs for several transactions, conducted during the period from 2009 to 2011, in which loan-sharks provided \$5,000 or more in 21 31 C.F.R. § 1021.320(a)(2).